opensearch-project/OpenSearch/ecs/README.md

 indexer.
 If the upload option is selected, the script will ask for the indexer URL and port, credentials, and index name.

 The script uses log file.
-Check it out for debugging or additonal information.
+Check it out for debugging or additional information.

 #### References